krippix/PlaylistManager/README.md

   - remove song from deleted songs playlist
 - adding new songs to genre playist will maybe be done via email? dunno yet

+## Data within the database

+The follwing data will be saved in the database

+- albums
+- artists
+- favorites
+- genres
+- playlists
+- tracks
+- users

 ## ToDo

 - [ ] figure out how to work user independent